 How will CIEE help with my visa?Click to Open

 CIEE will provide assistance and detailed instructions on how to apply for your visa, as well as reminders throughout the visa application season.
 You’ll apply at the Spanish consulate with jurisdiction over your permanent address.
-In most cases, you’ll need to make an appointment several weeks in advance and appear in person at the consulate.
+In most cases, you’ll need to appear in person at the consulate.
 It can be a little confusing and stressful, but that’s why we’re here to guide you through it!

 When should I buy my flight?Click to Open

 You should not book plane tickets until after you have received your teaching assignment.
 You’ll also need to wait until CIEE announces exact orientation dates by email, roughly 3 months in advance.
 In any case, we strongly recommend waiting to buy tickets until after you receive your visa, to protect yourself from airline change fees in the unlikely event that your visa isn’t ready on time.

 How can I get advice and tips from former teachers?Click to Open

 We know that getting advice from someone who has done the program before is immensely helpful and valuable.
 That’s why we collect the best tips from our former teachers and include them in our pre-departure materials.
 We’ve added lots of information over the years on topics like cultural adjustments, phones, banking, and apartments, and suggestions for how to do well in your role, and we present these resources in the format of an online “course” several months before departure.
 You can also read participant blogs from Spain, which is a great way to learn from our current and former teachers!
 Finally, be sure to follow us on Instagram, where you can see takeovers and “ask me anything” sessions from current participants!